Implementing Digital Menu Boards: Should Cost be a Factor for QSRs?

 - Installation costs have fallen dramatically.
 Once, these expenses could easily add up to $8000+ or more for a single location and take multiple days, requiring store closures that cost locations in both dollars and levels of customer satisfaction.
 Now, installation of digital displays is generally less than $1000 and can be completed in a single day.

 - Many QSRs have seen rapid increases in ROIs of 4-5% from the implementation of digital menu boards, quickly negating the costs of initial adoption.
 In fact, using an average annual per-unit sales number of 1M, it could take fewer than six months to recapture the entire per-unit investment, leading to a net profit over the course of one year of close to $29K, and an almost 3% increase in total sales, year over year -- exactly what stockholders and investors want to see.

 When taking into consideration the above, it stands to reason that it is often much more cost effective for operators to choose digital screens over traditional displays, especially when taking the long-term effects into consideration.

 While the decision to implement digital menu boards is not a small investment, careful planning and a complete understanding of your QSR’s objectives will go a long way toward making the investment a smart one.
-Come back next week when we delve more deeply into this discussion.
+Come back next week when we’ll talk more about digital menu boards in QSR environments.
 And if you’ve already decided that digital menu boards are right for your business, simply request a quote online or call (800) 628-3603 today and RedyRef will be there every step of the way to ensure your company’s unique signage needs and goals are met.